Cyber-Finn/Military-Grade-Security-API/README.md

 Once the message lands on the destination API/Site, that server would then use the Private/Secret key (Which only it, in the entire world, knows) to decrypt the message

 ### How is that different to our scenario from before?
 In our scenario, I sent you a message saying "hello, world!" and the key I used to encrypt the message.
-The hacker intercepted this message and changed it (using the key) to "you suck!".
+The hacker intercepted this message and changed it to say "you suck!".
 You got the message, and now feel offended!
 <br>
 Using PKI: I create a message saying "hello, world!", encrypt it with your PKI key, and send it to you.
 The hacker intercepts the message, but can't decrypt it, because you're the only one in the entire world with the private/decryption key.
 <br>
-If the hacker sends the message on to you, you'll still get the original message and be able to understand what it was through decryption.
+If the hacker sends the message on to you, you'll still get the original message.
+If not, our secret message will be safe, because they can never decrypt it to see what it says.

 # If PKI is so secure, why not just use it for everything?:
 Because there's a limit to how much info you can securely send to any remote API using their RSA (PKI) keys.